kdabir/has/README.md

 3. Adding support for more commands
 4. Adding more features to `has`

+## Adding more tools

+If the command you wish to include supports any of `-v`, `--version`, `-version`, `version`, `-V` then you can find corresponding function which can be called to check presence and extract version.
+However, for many tools version extraction may not work and you will need to add custom parsing of command's output.
+The `has` script is commented to guide developers about what needs to be done to add more tools.

 ## Adding Features

 If you are contributing a feature, please ensure to check current tests.
 Add test cases for your feature.
 Tests are